sophiebull/interpTools/README.md

   | Root Mean Square Standardized Error | RMSS | min |
   | Median Absolute Percentage Error | MdAPE | min |

+See `metric_definitions.pdf` in the package files for the mathematical definitions of each performance metric shown above.

 ## Aggregating the performance metrics within each gap specification with `agEvaluate()`
 Statistics are computed on the sampling distribution of the performance metrics across the *K* interpolations in each *(p,g)* gap specification.
 Below is a list of all the available aggregations: